 5. Add Glitter

 Pour in some orange glitter!
-I like to use a combination of fine glitter and chunky glitter in similar colours; they fall at different speeds and make the bottle more interesting to look at.
+I like to use a combination of fine glitter and chunky glitter in similar colors; they fall at different speeds and make the bottle more interesting to look at.
 My chunky glitter set didn’t include orange, so I replaced it with gold.

 You don’t need to add much glitter.
 I probably added about a teaspoon in total.
 If you’re not sure whether you’ve added enough, start with a little bit and shake the bottle to see how it looks before deciding whether to add more.